Keke921/SGGAN-release/README.md

 	- Suppose the trained models are named "gen1.pth" and "gen2.pth" for stage1 and stage2, respectively.
 And they are placed in the folder: ./output.

 ## References
 - [1] Xiang Wu, Ran He, Zhenan Sun, and Tieniu Tan.
 2018.
 A light cnn for deep face representation with noisy labels.
-IEEE Transactions on Information Forensics and Security 13, 11 (2018), 2884¨C2896. https://doi.org/10.1109/TIFS.2018.2833032
+IEEE Transactions on Information Forensics and Security 13, 11 (2018), 2884-2896. https://doi.org/10.1109/TIFS.2018.2833032
 - [2] Bulat, Adrian, and Georgios Tzimiropoulos.
 "How far are we from solving the 2d & 3d face alignment problem?(and a dataset of 230,000 3d facial landmarks)."
 Proceedings of the IEEE International Conference on Computer Vision.
 2017.

 ## Citation

 Please cite the paper if the codes are helpful for you research.

-Yiu-ming Cheung, Mengke Li and Rong Zou, ¡°Facial Structure Guided GAN for Identity-preserved Face Image De-occlusion¡±, in ICME'21.
+Yiu-ming Cheung, Mengke Li and Rong Zou, â€»Facial Structure Guided GAN for Identity-preserved Face Image De-occlusionÂ§, in ICME'21.